 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Bucks County Community College, see our tuition and fees and room and board pages.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Bucks County Community College, approximately 12% of students took out student loans averaging $4,818 a year.
 That adds up to $19,272 over four years for those students.

 The student loan default rate at Bucks County Community College is 10.6%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do Bucks County Community College Graduates Make?students who graduate with a bachelor's degree from Bucks County Community College make about $38,600 a year during their first few years of employment after graduation.
+How Much Money Do Bucks County Community College Graduates Make?bachelor's degree recipients from Bucks County Community College make around $38,600 per year during the early years of their employment.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.